rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionExchange.md

 ### ```operate(CombinedActions.OperationProcedures[] memory _operationProcedures) ```

 The operate function takes a list of OperationProcedures this is a struct that contains the operation type which is either Opyn or Rysk and a list of CombinedActions.ActionArgs which is the struct ActionArgs shown below.
-The function _runActions will loop through the list of operation procedures, it will pre-process any opyn actions by first converting the actions from the generic CombinedActions.ActionArgs to the opyn specific OpynActions.ActionArgs, which are then dispatched to the rysk-opyn gamma protocol controller and will process rysk actions after first converting them from the generic CombinedActions.ActionArgs to the rysk specific RyskActions.ActionArgs seperately.
+The function _runActions will loop through the list of operation procedures, it will pre-process any opyn actions by first converting the actions from the generic CombinedActions.ActionArgs to the opyn specific OpynActions.ActionArgs, which are then dispatched to the rysk-opyn gamma protocol controller and will process rysk actions after first converting them from the generic CombinedActions.ActionArgs to the rysk specific RyskActions.ActionArgs separately.
 Conversion of the generic ActionArgs struct to the specific ActionArgs structs occurs in CombinedActions.sol.
 This allows a user to string together opyn actions such as creating an otoken vault and minting an otoken with selling an option to the rysk protocol as well as a diverse range of structured products in a single transaction.

 operate runs 2 functions: